snap-stanford/snap-python-64/doc/source/reference/table.rst

       .. describe:: GetDstNodeFltAttrV()

-         Returns the names of the Flt columns, in a :class:`TStrV`, corresponding to attributes of the destination nodes.
+         Returns the names of the Flt columns, in a :class:`TStr64V`, corresponding to attributes of the destination nodes.

       .. describe:: GetDstNodeIntAttrV()

-         Returns the names of the Int columns, in a :class:`TStrV`, corresponding to attributes of the destination nodes.
+         Returns the names of the Int columns, in a :class:`TStr64V`, corresponding to attributes of the destination nodes.

       .. describe:: GetDstNodeStrAttrV()

-         Returns the names of the Str columns, in a :class:`TStrV`, corresponding to attributes of the destination nodes.
+         Returns the names of the Str columns, in a :class:`TStr64V`, corresponding to attributes of the destination nodes.

       .. describe:: GetEdgeFltAttrV()

-         Returns the names of the Flt columns, in a :class:`TStrV`, corresponding to edge attributes.
+         Returns the names of the Flt columns, in a :class:`TStr64V`, corresponding to edge attributes.

       .. describe:: GetEdgeIntAttrV()

-         Returns the names of the Int columns, in a :class:`TStrV`, corresponding to edge attributes.
+         Returns the names of the Int columns, in a :class:`TStr64V`, corresponding to edge attributes.

       .. describe:: GetEdgeStrAttrV()

-         Returns the names of the Str columns, in a :class:`TStrV`, corresponding to edge attributes.
+         Returns the names of the Str columns, in a :class:`TStr64V`, corresponding to edge attributes.

       .. describe:: GetEdgeTable(Network, Context)